 Use our ovulation calculator to get an approximation for when you ovulate.
 The more you know about your cycle, the easier it will be to know your fertile window.

 By identifying the additional fertile days before ovulation, you will have more flexibility to plan intercourse around your life and find more opportunity to conceive.
-This can take the pressure off trying for a baby.

 Other methods of determining when you ovulate, like basal body temperature and the calendar method only inform you that you have already ovulated – after your fertility window closes for that cycle – so are less effective if you want to conceive.